kuksag/jb-rider-testing/readme.md

-# Testing project for JetBrains Internship: Unreal Editor
+# Testing project for JetBrains Internship: Rider (Unreal Editor)

 This is a testing task for JetBrains Developer Internship 2021: Unreal Editor project.